An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: The Preconditioner

 \section{The Preconditioner}

-While the sparse linear system that arises from the HPS discretization can be applied rapidly, its condition number is highly dependent on the condition number of the leaf discretization.
-It is for this reason that this paper presents an efficient block Jacobi preconditioner.
-In other words, the proposed solution technique is to use an iterative solver to find $\vct{x}$ such that
+While the sparse linear system that arises from the HPS discretization can be applied rapidly, its condition number can be quite large.
+In fact, the condition number of the linear system is highly related to the condition number of the leaf (or element) discretizations.
+Because of this dependence, we chose to build a block Jacobi preconditioner that tackles the condition number of the leaf discretizations.
+This means that the proposed solution technique is to use an iterative solver to find $\vct{x}$ such that

-where $\mtx{J}$ is the block Jacobi preconditioner.
+where $\mtx{J}^{-1}$ is the block Jacobi preconditioner.
 In order for this to be a viable solution technique, the matrix $\mtx{J}^{-1}$ must be efficient to construct and apply to a vector.
-The block Jacobi preconditioner is based on an efficient solver for the discretized leaf problems.
+The block Jacobi preconditioner is based on using an efficient solver for a homogenized Helmholtz problem on each leaf.

-Recall that the local discretized problem (i.e. problem on a leaf) takes the form
+To explain how the preconditioner works, first consider the task of solving a problem on on leaf.
+Recall that the discretized problem on a leaf takes the form